-The castle is open throughout the year 10am-6pm however it is closed on certain dates and opening times change depending on the season.
+The castle is open throughout the year 10 am-6 pm however it is closed on certain dates and opening times change depending on the season.
 It is advisable to check opening times on the website before planning a visit.
-For a day trip it costs £24.60 per adult and £21.60 per child to visit, online booking discounts are available.
+For a day trip, it costs £24.60 per adult and £21.60 per child to visit, online booking discounts are available.
 For more information click here – https://www.warwick-castle.com/

-The earliest part of stonehenge is thought to be over 5,000 years old and was on the site where people buried the cremated remains of their loved ones.
+The earliest part of Stonehenge is thought to be over 5,000 years old and was on the site where people buried the cremated remains of their loved ones.
 The full circle was placed in 2500 BC and formed a central monument to local people, who built burial mounds nearby.

 There are 83 stones at Stonehenge which are made of two different types of stone.
 The larger ones are sarsens and the smaller ones are bluestones.
-Within the circle there is a circle of 56 pits, which remain a mystery in regards to their purpose.
+Within the circle, there is a circle of 56 pits, which remain a mystery in regards to their purpose.

 Stonehenge is open throughout the year with closure on certain dates specified on the website.
 Advanced booking is necessary to obtain a ticket.
-In Summer the site is open between 9am and 8pm, however opening times change during the different seasons.
+In Summer the site is open between 9 am and 8 pm, however, opening times change during the different seasons.
 It costs £14.50 for adults and £8.70 for children to visit Stonehenge.
 Members of the English Heritage get in for free.
 For more information click here – http://www.english-heritage.org.uk/visit/places/stonehenge/

 Blenheim Palace in Woodstock, Oxfordshire, was built in the 18th Century.
 It was created as a celebration of the British victory over the French in the War of the Spanish Succession.

-It was also built as a present to John Churchill who led the Allied forces in the Battle of Blenheim in the 1700’s.
+It was also built as a present to John Churchill who led the Allied forces in the Battle of Blenheim in the 1700s.

-There are several parts of the estate which have been added over time including; the Column of Victory built in 1730, the Temple of Diana built in 1773, the Temple of Health built in 1789, the Boat House built in 1888 and the Will’s Organ built-in 1891.
+There are several parts of the estate which have been added over time including; the Column of Victory built-in 1730, the Temple of Diana built-in 1773, the Temple of Health built-in 1789, the Boat House built in 1888 and The Will’s Organ built-in 1891.

-Type one is park and gardens only which is £13.80 per adult and £6.70 per child.
+Type one is parks and gardens only which is £13.80 per adult and £6.70 per child.
 Type two is park, gardens and palace which is £23.00 per adult and £12.50 per child.
 For more information click here – http://www.blenheimpalace.com/

 The Houses Of Parliament

-The Houses of Parliament stands on the banks of the Thames and is also known as the Palace of Westminster.
+The House of Parliament stands on the banks of the Thames and is also known as the Palace of Westminster.
 Decisions made within the building have shaped Britain into the country we know it as today, and naturally, it is a place of immense historical significance.

-However, in the 1500’s it quickly stopped being used as a royal residence when a fire in 1512 completely destroyed the private chambers and Henry VIII chose to relocate to another building, meaning the royal occupants moved out and Parliament properly moved in.
+However, in the 1500s it quickly stopped being used as a royal residence when a fire in 1512 completely destroyed the private chambers and Henry VIII chose to relocate to another building, meaning the royal occupants moved out and Parliament properly moved in.

 The most famous trial ever to take place at the Houses of Parliament is the trial of Guy Fawkes, who was tried and executed in 1606 for the Gunpowder Plot, something which we still celebrate in England today on bonfire night, otherwise known as Guy Fawkes night which is a celebration of the anniversary of the date his plot was foiled.

 In 1834 the structure was redesigned and built by Sir Charles Barry and Augustus Pugin to contain 1,100 rooms, two courtyards and of course, Big Ben in the main building clock tower.

-Since its rebuild the palace has remained one of the most, if not the most iconic buildings in the UK and is still making history today.
+Since its rebuild, the palace has remained one of the most, if not the most iconic buildings in the UK and is still making history today.

 Visitors today can enjoy a tour of the palace where the Queen’s Robing Room, Royal Gallery, Lords Chamber, Commons Chamber, Members Lobby and Central Lobby as well as St Stephen’s Hall where Guy Fawkes was tried.
-Audio tours, guided tours and special tours with afternoon tea are all available – pre booking is recommended.
+Audio tours, guided tours and special tours with afternoon tea are all available – pre-booking is recommended.

 Audio tours cost £18.00 per adult and £7.20 for children over 5.
-Other types of tour are available at a different price.
+Other types of tours are available at different prices.
 For more information click here – http://www.parliament.uk/visiting/